Pretty Good Privacy: PGP fingerprint

 A public key fingerprint is a shorter version of a public key.
 From a fingerprint, someone can validate the correct corresponding public key.
-A fingerprint like C3A6 5E46 7B54 77DF 3C4C 9790 4D22 B3CA 5B32 FF66 can be printed on a business card.
+A fingerprint such as C3A6 5E46 7B54 77DF 3C4C 9790 4D22 B3CA 5B32 FF66 can be printed on a business card.

 Compatibility

 As PGP evolves, versions that support newer features and algorithms can create encrypted messages that older PGP systems cannot decrypt, even with a valid private key.
 Therefore, it is essential that partners in PGP communication understand each other's capabilities or at least agree on PGP settings.

 Confidentiality

 PGP can be used to send messages confidentially.
 For this, PGP uses a hybrid cryptosystem by combining symmetric-key encryption and public-key encryption.
 The message is encrypted using a symmetric encryption algorithm, which requires a symmetric key generated by the sender.
 The symmetric key is used only once and is also called a session key.
 The message and its session key are sent to the receiver.
 The session key must be sent to the receiver so they know how to decrypt the message, but to protect it during transmission it is encrypted with the receiver's public key.
 Only the private key belonging to the receiver can decrypt the session key, and use it to symmetrically decrypt the message.